strangeproblem/strangeproblem.github.io/thoughts.md

 Do not ask me if I am straight or gay or something else.
 Instead ask me if I want to have sex with a particular person -- that's what you really wanted to know, right?

 Do not ask me if I am a vegetarian.
-Instead, ask if I would choose to eat a given food.
+Instead, ask me if I would choose to eat a given food.

 I don't identify as a liberal, or a conservative, or a moderate.
 I don't identify as a man or a woman, as straight or gay, or vegetarian.
 I'm just myself and I have opinions on which actions should be taken in given scenarios.
 I don't think the action of identifying as anything is helpful.
 All that matters is what you do, not who you are.